Join us for an adventure in flavor!

 Fork with a piece of fish being taken out of the bowl.

-Psari Plaki, on my Gypsy Plate… enjoy!
+Psari Plaki, on our Gypsy Plate… enjoy!

 Bowl of psari plaki atop the Gypsy Plate.